 Harmony Maraldo is the owner and upholsterer at Tack & Tuft.
-She holds a Bachelor of Business Administration with a concentration in Finance and is also employed as the Pricing Strategist for a multinational company.
+She holds a Bachelor of Business Administration with a concentration in Finance and is also employed as the Head of Pricing & Packaging for a tech company in Seattle.
 Over the course of her career, she's held several positions in operations, management, finance, sales, and marketing, mostly in analytical roles.
 Her corporate expertise is in process improvement and B2B pricing strategy.

 Harmony is a California native but currently resides in New Hampshire with her husband, a period furniture maker and educator.